chrisburnell/chrisburnell.com/_posts/articles/2014-08-27-a-slice-of-heaven.md

 {% include_cached content/heading.liquid title='Modal Container without JavaScript' %}

-This pen was inspired by Chris Coyier’s [blog post on *CodePen*](https://codepen.io/chriscoyier/blog/a-closeable-noscript-warning-modal "A Closeable Noscript Warning Modal"){:rel="external"} explaining how they handle users who have turned off JavaScript and won’t be able to use *CodePen* properly, as the website relies on JavaScript to display Pens.
+This pen was inspired by Chris Coyier’s [blog post on *CodePen*](https://codepen.io/chriscoyier/blog/a-closeable-noscript-warning-modal "A Closeable Noscript Warning Modal") explaining how they handle users who have turned off JavaScript and won’t be able to use *CodePen* properly, as the website relies on JavaScript to display Pens.

 {% include content/codepen.liquid slug='scyKF' height='350' %}